Updated by Bobby

 Have thoughts or questions about what PRS guitar to buy or how to rig plan?

 Let me know.

-I'm always happy to answer a comment (below) or tweet.
+I'm always happy to answer a comment below.